Click0910/level-task/README.md

 Everything is deployed in an isolated docker container. later in this document it will be explained the components and the architectural decision.

+I've included a `variables.env`  file with dummy values strictly for demonstration purposes.
+In a real-world or production environment, environment variables must never be stored or shared in `.env`  files.

+Instead, secrets and sensitive configurations should be managed securely using tools like `AWS SSM Parameter Store` , `Secrets Manager`, or any appropriate vault solution.

+These values should then be injected into the operating system environment at runtime — for example, via your deployment pipeline, container orchestration system (like `ECS/EKS`), or startup scripts — ensuring that no credentials are ever hardcoded or committed to version control.

 ## Local SetUp instructions

 ### Prerequesites